WilliamsPanLab/gs/Step1_SampleConstruction/README.md

 12. Chunk 12 handles a participants tsv, which is [a useful file with centralized info](https://collection3165.readthedocs.io/en/stable/recommendations/#2-the-bids-participants-files-and-matched-groups).
 We use this one to derive sex and parent income, as child-endorsed gender identification is missing for every single observation for every single child (as of now, from KSADS).
 Same drill as prior: kids with missing data are excluded.
 We also save out the primary dataframe here (gp_masterdf.rds)

+13. Chunk 13 imports higher-resolution demographic data for determining poverty status, then saves out the master dataframe to be bootstrapped in subsequent steps.

+14. Chunk 14 calculates and saves out clinical thresholds from participant t-scores on the cbcl.

-13. Chunk 13 plots missing data.
+15. Chunk 15 plots missing data.
 It's time to see where we lost participants.
 This makes an alluvial plot.

-14. Chunk 14 plots missing data as pie charts (before and after)
+16. Chunk 16 plots missing data as pie charts (before and after)

-15. Loads in [ksads data](https://nda.nih.gov/data_structure.html?short_name=abcd_ksad501) so we have a child-report version of their p factor score.
-Note the ksads is messy: branching logic, variably-expressed missing data, and big (~1,000 variables).
-These data are also saved out after merging with masterdf, and further missingness is plotted.

-17. This chunk prepares data for temporal precedence analysis: largely a replication of Romer & Pizzagalli [2021](https://pubmed.ncbi.nlm.nih.gov/34332330/).
-This uses a sep. dataframe because we are explicitly interested in temporal precedence from timepoint 1 to timepoint 2.
-This does not establish causality, but does add credence to the ways our models are constructed through the rest of the paper.

 ## Upon completion, we should have masterdf, masterdf2, and OutDFTmpPrec to bootstrap on our institution's computer cluster